Meet Frank Williams

 - Southeast Economic Development Commission (2013-14).

 In August 2013, then-Governor Pat McCrory appointed Frank to the N.C.
 Commission on Volunteerism & Community Service, a role in which he served until April 2017.
 He also served as chair of the General Government Steering Committee for the N.C.
 Association of County Commissioners and on the association's legislative goals committee.
-He served on the National Association of Counties' International Economic Development Task Force from September 2019 through July 2022 and was appointed to both the NaCo Rural Action Caucus and the NaCo Broadband task Force in 2020.
+He serves on the National Association of Counties' Resilient Counties Advisory Board, International Economic Development Task Force and Rural Action Caucus and served on the NaCo Broadband task Force in 2020.

 Professionally, Frank is president of Pioneer Strategies, a public relations and strategic communication firm he founded in August 2001, and co-owner of Pioneer Specialties, a promotional products distributorship he and Lori co-founded in January 2019.